 Canopies: All vendors who wish to erect canopies (including umbrellas) on the market site during a normal period of market operations, including the setup and break down period, are required to have their canopies sufficiently and safely anchored to the ground from the time their canopy is put up to the time it is taken down.
 Any vendor who fails to properly anchor his or her canopy will not be allowed to sell at the Chewelah Farmers Market on that market day, unless that vendor chooses to take down and stow their canopy and sell without it.
 Each canopy leg must have no less than 24 pounds anchoring each leg.
 Canopy size may not exceed booth space assigned.

-Music and Broadcasts: Market Management is responsible for broadcasting music, announcements, and other entertainment through selected performers and events.
-Vendors may not broadcast music or other media during market hours.
+Music and Broadcasts: Market Management is responsible for broadcasting music, announcements, and other entertainment.
+Any exceptions MUST be discussed with the Market Manager prior to playing music (live or recorded) or making announcements, or playing of other media during market hours.

 Priority on Locally Produced Inputs: The Chewelah Farmers Market is dedicated to local sustainability.
-We request that our vendors voluntarily take steps to utilize local inputs wherever possible for their products.
+We encourage vendors to utilize local inputs wherever possible for their products.
 For example, where options are available, a food processor might choose locally produced ingredients over commercial ones, or a crafter might choose locally produced supplies instead of commercially available ones.